 When exploring Rottnest Island, keep to trails, stay away from cliff edges and beware of snakes in terrestrial areas.
 It's always smart to carry a comprehensive first aid kit and in the case of an emergency, dial 000 for assistance.

-Our Essential Guide has everything you need to know about the Island, including a full list of tours and activities, bus schedules and a map with suggested cycle paths and Wadjemup Walk Trail routes.
+Our Island Guide has everything you need to know about the Island, including a full list of tours and activities, bus schedules and a map with suggested cycle paths and Wadjemup Walk Trail routes.
 Pick up a copy from the Visitor Centre upon arrival so that you can keep a full guide to the Island in your pocket as you explore the Island's beauty.

 Pet restrictions and assistance dogs